usds/us-forms-system/docs/building-a-form/adding-widgets-and-definitions.md

 ### Common widgets

-These common widgets are included in the schemaform by default that you'll likely set in a config file while building your form.
-Some widgets are associated with particular schema types or formats.
+These common widgets are included in the schemaform by default.
+Set these widgets in a config file while building your form.
+Some are associated with particular schema types or formats.
 There are additional widgets available, but the schemaform uses definitions they're included in, rather than just the field.

 To use a widget, set `ui:widget` for a field to the name of the widget.
-Widgets are located in `src/js/common/schemaform/widgets`.
+Widgets are located in [/src/js/widgets](src/js/widgets).

 Widget       | Default schema type or format
 ------------ | -------------
+`ArrayCountWidget` |
+`CheckboxWidget` | type: `boolean`
+`CurrencyWidget` |
+`DateWidget` |
+`EmailWidget` |
+`PhoneNumberWidget`
+`RadioWidget` |
+`SelectWidget` | type: `string` with an enum property `SSNWidget` |
 `TextWidget` | type: `string`
-`SelectWidget` | type: `string` with an enum property `RadioWidget` |
-`CheckboxWidget` | type: `boolean`
-`yesNo` |
+`YesNoWidget` |

 ### Common definitions

 These definitions address form field patterns that are more complex than widgets and include common label text, validation, or field components.
 Definitions are located in [/src/js/definitions](src/js/definitions).